chriswdmr/prisma-switching-connection-reproduction/Readme.md

 With prisma 2.x.x this is fine.
 All tests are passing.

-With prisma 3.x.x. this not the case.
+With prisma 3.x.x. this is not the case anymore.
 The client is somehow not able to switch the database between tests.
-It remains connected to the main database defined on the .env file.
+It remains connected to the initially defined database (through the .env file).

 A temporary database is created (and removed afterwards) but switching to it is not possible.
-Since the prisma client remains connected to one database and the clean up is only running on the temporary database the number of posts is growing.
-Hence why `npm run test` is failing.
+Tthe prisma client remains connected to the initial database and the clean up is only running for the temporary database - the number of posts is growing instead of being stable.
+As a result, `npm run test` is failing.